 The University of Kansas Center for Health Informatics is offering an introductory Health Informatics course as part of the American Medical Informatics Association (AMIA) 10x10 Program.

 This web-based course provides a broad survey of health informatics focused on five themes: health informatics foundations; clinical decision support; human/organizational factors; public health informatics and current issues in health informatics including best practices.
-Participants will develop and demonstrate a practical, innovative small-group information technology (IT) project.
-This project will be presented in a web conference scheduled at the end of the course.
-You also will be invited to present your team project at a face-to-face meeting to be held in Fall 2013 in conjunction with the AMIA Fall conference.
-Attendance at the AMIA Fall Symposium is encouraged but not required.

 Course faculty include:

 The KU Center for Health Informatics is an AMIA 10X10 Partner.

 45 AMA PRA Category 1 CME credit available through AMIA